thomasrawiel/powermail-jira/README.md

 All fields of the form will be added to the description of the issue

+Uploads fields are detected automatically and files will be attached to the issue after it has been created.

-This extension is work in progess and can change anytime.
+**This extension is work in progess and can change anytime.**